Hannah Mary Bouvier Peterson: Early life and education

-Writing
+Career

-During her lifetime, Hannah Bouvier tended to publish anonymously or under her maiden name.
+Peterson tended to publish anonymously or under her maiden name, Hannah Bouvier.
 A preface to a later edition of The National Cook Book, written by her husband after her death, indicates that 'When this work was prepared for the Press, she declined to let her name appear as the author, from her great dislike to notoriety, observing "that a woman should never be known outside of her own home."'
 In addition to this preface, the title page identifies her as the author, and gives her credit for other works.

 These include Familiar Science; or, The Scientific Explanation of Common Things (1851), which originally credited her husband as its editor.
 Familiar Science reorganized and expanded upon A Guide to the Scientific Knowledge of Things Familiar by Ebenezer Cobham Brewer, adapting it for an American audience.
 It sold widely and was adopted for use in schools.
 As of 1866, over 200,000 copies had been sold, and it was being used in public schools in Philadelphia and Brooklyn.

 Her astronomical writing was published under her maiden name, Bouvier, and dedicated to her father, John Bouvier.
 Her "great work", Bouvier's Familiar Astronomy: or, An Introduction to the Study of the Heavens (1855) was intended "for the use of schools, families and private students".
 In the preface, she elaborates further: